 Diagnostic criteria for ADHD in adults

 Diagnosing ADHD in adults involves a thorough assessment, considering both the symptoms and their impact on daily functioning.
+To diagnose ADHD in adults, a comprehensive evaluation is required, which includes multiple assessment tools to ensure accuracy.
 Testing and diagnosis of ADHD in adults is done by an RCI-registered clinical psychologist/clinical psychologist (Associate) or psychiatrist, with experience of working with individuals with ADHD.
-The process of testing involves several steps, and seeks to gather as much information as possible from varied sources, such as parents and teachers.
+The diagnosis process involves several steps, and seeks to gather as much information as possible from varied sources, such as parents and teachers.

 The process starts with clinical evaluation, to understand the symptoms and manifestations of ADHD in the individual.
-Here, one will be asked to provide information on their childhood development, completion of developmental milestones, and behaviour throughout childhood.
+As part of the comprehensive evaluation, rating scales and psychological tests are used to assess the severity and presence of symptoms.
+Here, one will be asked to provide information on their childhood development, completion of developmental milestones, behaviour throughout childhood, family background, and current symptoms.
 They will be asked to provide how the symptoms manifest in their lives currently, and which areas these symptoms are seen in.

 Furthermore, diagnosis of ADHD will be based on the specific criteria outlined in diagnostic manuals such as the DSM and ICD.
 The criteria for diagnosis include: